bmhowell/bmhowell.github.io/pages/film.md

 1. Eyes Wide Shut - Stanley Kubrick
 2. The Handmaiden - Park Chan-wook
-3. Spirted Away - Hayao Miyazaki
+3. Spirited Away - Hayao Miyazaki
 4. Gattaca - Andrew Niccol
 5. Ghost in the Shell - Mamoru Oshii
 6. The Fellowship of the Ring - The Two Towers - The Return of the King - Peter Jackson